boddhisattva/freight_transporter/problem_statement.md

 for us.
 This MapReduce service returns all shipping options available in the database.
 We have given you a sample JSON response from MapReduce service.

-Your job is to create a small service that does some calculations using the JSON file.
+Your job is to create a Rails application that does some calculations using the JSON file.

 Exchange rates in the JSON file are based on EUR (For example 2022-01-29 usd